algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 > - Faster than vector due to constant time lookup
 > - Requires more memory than vector due to hash table overhead
 >

+>[!NOTE]
+> This specific methods can also be used to create hash table then the BigO[^16] notation will be O(1) for each edge and O(V) for finding an edge where V is the number of vertices.
 ---

 ## 12. REST API